kparkins/bookmark.ai/README.md

 # bookmark.ai - React Chrome Extension

-A Chrome extension that generates text embeddings **locally** using Transformers.js with a modern React UI for your browser bookmarks and makes them searchable.
+A Chrome extension that generates text embeddings **locally** using Transformers.js for your browser bookmarks and makes them searchable.

-**✨ Now following Chrome Extension best practices!**

 ## 🚀 Quick Start (From .crx file)